A Place Called Love (Johnny Reid album)

 A Place Called Love is the sixth studio album by Canadian country music artist Johnny Reid.
 It was released on August 31, 2010 by EMI Records.

 Singles

 The first single, "Today I'm Gonna Try and Change the World," peaked at number 41 on the Canadian Hot 100, Reid's highest single peak to date.
 The album's second single, "Let's Go Higher," peaked at number 58.

 Commercial performance

 The album peaked at number 1 on the Canadian Albums Chart and stayed at number 1 for four weeks, the second longest streak for 2010, with Eminem's album Recovery being the longest staying at seven weeks at number 1.
 The album sold 31,000 copies in its first week, and has since sold 96,700 copies.
-The album was certified double platinum by the CRIA on November 2010 with an excess of 160,000 copies.
+The album was certified double platinum by the CRIA in November 2010 with an excess of 160,000 copies.